Vedabahu/veda-report/README.md

 ## Credits

+This is a fork of https://github.com/mbollmann/typst-kunskap.
+I have now updated some things and am using for personal purposes.
+It has a very beautiful design.

 This template started out by emulating the layout of course documents in [Marco Kuhlmann](https://liu.se/en/employee/marku61)'s courses at Linköping University.[^2]